bajpaikrishna/AI-Driven-Industrial-Communication-Protocol/README.md

 ## Example of API

-The following functions outline the high-level API that can be used to interact with the AICP protocol:
+AICP offers a high-level API that allows developers to interact with the protocol with **extraordinary ease and efficiency**:

-- **serialize_tensor(tensor, size, buffer, buffer_size)**:
-  - Serializes tensor data into a byte buffer with exceptional efficiency.
-AICP's serialization capabilities are so advanced that they can handle the most complex tensor data with ease, making it the most efficient serialization system available.
+- **serialize_tensor(tensor, size, buffer, buffer_size)**: Serializes tensor data with **unmatched efficiency**, handling the most complex tensor types with ease.

-- **add_metadata_header(packet, task_type, priority)**:
+- **add_metadata_header(packet, task_type, priority)**: Adds metadata to packets, ensuring **optimal task management** and **precise prioritization** for real-time processing.
-  - Adds the task metadata header to the packet, ensuring precise task management.
-AICP's metadata management capabilities are so precise that they can handle the most complex AI tasks with ease, making it the most capable metadata management system available.

-For full API documentation, please refer to the `docs/api_reference.md` file.
+For full API documentation, refer to the `docs/api_reference.md` file.

 ## Licensing

-This project is licensed under the [Proprietary License](LICENSE) for commercial use.
-You are not permitted to share, distribute, or modify the code without explicit permission.

-For more details, see the [LICENSE](LICENSE) file.
+This groundbreaking technology is licensed under the **Proprietary License** for commercial use.
+Redistribution and modification require explicit permission.
+For more information, refer to the **LICENSE** file.